Attention Graduate Students on an Assistantship

 You may watch a video with step-by-step instructions at the following link to assist you in submitting your online graduate deduction authorization:

-The deadline for fall payroll deduction enrollment is January 24, 2016.
-The first graduate payroll deduction with be taken out of the 02/10/16 paycheck.
+The deadline for fall payroll deduction enrollment is January 22, 2017.
+The first graduate payroll deduction will be taken out of the 02/10/2017 paycheck.